Sathwik279/PredictathonChallengeUnstop/README.md

+# Note:
+The dataset is uploaded into kaggle and linked through kaggle u can connect the dataset on your own and test it

 # Deepfake Detection with Convolutional Neural Networks (CNN)

 This repository contains a deep learning model to detect deepfake images using a Convolutional Neural Network (CNN).
 The model is trained on a dataset of real and fake images and can predict whether an image is real or fake based on its features.